Fran-bot0/data_analysis_choc_rating/README.md

 # Data Analysis of Chocolate Rating Over Years
 This is a project made for a R course in data analysis.
 It analyses data about the ratings of chocolate over years by country.
+You can check the resulting graph in the img directory.

 # Requirements
 * dplyr